 The Commission has a range of sanctions at its disposal including financial penalties and, for the most serious regulatory breach, suspension or revocation of a licence or certificate.
 The Commission can also issue a "proposal to rectify" which can then be followed by a "direction to rectify" - in other words, instructions that the regulatory breach must be rectified within a specified time.
+In 2018 one rectification proposal was issued, followed by a rectification notice.

 Where a breach of the regulations continues or becomes more serious, a regulatory hearing may be called as an opportunity for the licence or certificate holder to make representations and present their case to the Commission.
-There were no sanctions issued or regulatory hearings called during 2017 although one licence was automatically suspended for the non-payment of the licence fee prior to it lapsing.
+There were no sanctions issued or regulatory hearings called during 2018.